HuiTingChang/Entwicklung-eines-mobilen-markerlosen-Bewegungsanalysesystems/EMMA.md

 You need Visual Studio 2013 or 2015 including Visual C++ tools for Windows desktop, Qt5, OpenCV 2.4.13 or 3.10 (other versions may work).

-Further, after cloning this repository, run (in the Gruppe-13 root directory)
+Further, after cloning this repository, run (just once in the Gruppe-13 root directory)

 ```shell
 git submodule init